How to Choose the Right Blanket

 Durability: Recycled glass countertops are made from glass shards embedded in a cement or resin base.
 They are durable and eco-friendly.

-Pros: Unique and vibrant appearance, eco-friendly, heat-resistant.
+Pros: Unique and vibrant appearance, eco-friendly, and heat-resistant.

 8. Soapstone